Siegrift/usefull_stuff/editors/editor_info.md

 ## JetBrain products

 Most advanced IDE.
-I use it for all big projects (C++, Java, Android, Obj-C/Swift).
+I use it for all big projects (Kotlin, Java, Android, Obj-C/Swift).
 Using Dracula theme.

-## Vi/Vim
+## Xed

 Used in terminal for really quick operations.
 Used as default for git.

-## Vs-code

-Lightweight editor with great plugin support and performance.
-Probably the best editor for coding React now.